Marielle Jaffe

-Marielle Jaffe is an American actress, singer and model.
+Jaclyn Marielle Jaffe is an American actress, singer and model.

 In film, Jaffe had a lead ensemble role in What About Love (2024).
 She also had supporting roles in Scream 4 (2011) and Higher Power (2018).
 In television, Jaffe had a recurring role on the ABC Family series The Secret Life of the American Teenager (2012–2013).

-Background

-Jaffe made her feature film debut as one of the Aphrodite Girls in the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
-In April 2011, she landed a supporting role in Wes Craven's slasher film Scream 4, playing Olivia Morris.

-Later that year she played the wife of Taylor Lautner's character in Funny or Die's spoof, Field of Dreams 2: Lockout.
-She participated with another Funny or Die short, Hollywood Takes a Stand Against Planking.
-She landed a recurring role on ABC Family's hit TV show The Secret Life of the American Teenager as "Clementine".
-Her most recent credit is the role of Tanner Tarlton in What About Love.
+Early life

+Jaclyn Marielle Jaffe was born on June 23, 1989, in Valencia, Santa Clarita, California.

+Personal life

+Jaffe has been married to TK McKamy since 2014.
+They have two children.
+Jaffe has stated that she stepped away from her career to focus on her private family life.